 New DACA Applicants

-- USCIS will not accept any initial DACA applications
+- USCIS will reject all initial DACA applications

 - Any initial DACA applications and fees that have been submitted will be rejected and returned

-The Trump Administration will likely be sued for this brazen move by the government to subvert the Supreme Court’s decision on the DACA program.
+The Trump Administration has been sued for this brazen move to subvert the Supreme Court’s decision on the DACA program.
 More updates will be provided as we learn more.

 WHAT ELSE CAN I DO?